syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Apperance.md

 ## ExpanderPosition

-The TreeView allows you to change the position of the expander view by setting the [ExpanderPosition](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ExpanderPosition.html) property.
-The default value of this property is `Start`.
-This property has two positions as listed as follow.
+The TreeView allows you change the position of expander view by setting the [ExpanderPosition](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ExpanderPosition.html) property.
+The default value of this property is `Start`.This property has following two positions:

-* `Start`: Allows displaying the expander view in the start position.
+* `Start`: Allows displaying the expander view at the start position.
-* `End`: Allows displaying the expander view in the end position.
+* `End`: Allows displaying the expander view at the end position.

 {% tabs %}
 {% highlight xaml %}